Innmind/OperatingSystem/documentation/use_cases/http.md

 $response = $http($request);
 ```

+> [!NOTE]
-**Note**: the circuit breaker works on host per host basis meaning if `server1.com` fails then calls to `server2.com` will still be sent.
+> the circuit breaker works on host per host basis meaning if `server1.com` fails then calls to `server2.com` will still be sent.